 Attorney Match

-Settlement or Trial
+Settlement or trial

 Most mass tort cases result in settlements.
 If a fair agreement can't be reached, the case may go to trial.
 Either way, your attorney advocates for the best outcome for you.

-There's no sugarcoating it — mass tort cases can take time.
+Mass tort cases can take time.
 Some resolve in a year or two; others take several years.
 The timeline depends on the complexity of the case, the number of plaintiffs involved, and whether the defendant is willing to negotiate.

-Taking the First Step
+Taking the first step

 Start Your Free Case Review